benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 https://github.com/Elelabs/elelabs-zigbee-ezsp-utility

-I unzipped the directory and cd'd to it, then installed requirements as per instructions on the Elelabs GitHUB page.
+I unzipped the directory and cd'd to it, then installed requirements as per instructions on the Elelabs Github page.

 I then ran the script using this command after granting execute permissions on the script:
 ```